CompleteBlenderCreator2/05_Animated_Lamp/README.md

 ### Cycles Vs Eevee

-+ Blender Render is generally quick and you get a reasonable result quickly. - Uses CPU Only.
++ Eevee is generally quick and you get a reasonable result quickly. - Uses CPU Only.
 + Cycles is a physical based renderer is accurate but takes longer.
 It is designed for GPUs but runs fine on CPUs.

 **Why Use Cycles?**

 + We are going to use Cycles, since we are modelling a lamp!
-+ The two are not cross compatible, no switching.
++ The two are cross compatible, Light is different.
 + You can use other Renderers too, if you have access to them.
 We won't be covering these.

 **Render Time Difference**